SkygearIO/features/features/285-design-webhooks/design.md

 be delivered in well-defined order during a request.
 AFTER events will be delivered in unspecified order.

-Web-hook handler should be idempotent, since the same event may be delivered multiple times due to retries.
+Web-hook handler should be idempotent, since AFTER events may be delivered multiple times due to retries.

 Web-hook handler must return a status code within the 2XX range.
 Responding with